 World Patient Safety Day, 17 September 2019

-In May 2019, the 72 World Health Assembly endorsed the establishment of World Patient Safety Day to be observed annually on 17 September.
-The objective of the very first World Patient Safety Day is to raise global awareness about patient safety with the theme Patient Safety, a global health priority.
-Patient safety is at the heart of universal health coverage as extending heath care should mean extending safe care.
+In May 2019, the 72nd World Health Assembly endorsed the establishment of World Patient Safety Day to be observed annually on 17 September.
+The objective of World Patient Safety Day is to raise global awareness about patient safety and encourage global solidarity and action.

 Member States and non-state actors in official relations with WHO presented their statements at the WHA72 emphasizing the centrality of patient safety in health services delivery for a strengthened health care system, and the importance of government and policy makers to prioritize patient safety as the top agenda of health care policies and programmes.
 The commitment to patient safety is crucial for countries to progress towards universal health coverage as extending health coverage should mean extending safe care.